burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 > This guide should explain how you can compile any GameMaker Studio 2 project for the Browser with Maximum Compatibility, For completely Free, and without the terrible HTML Export

 ## Thanks to
-- loypoll for the full decompilation of the recent Pizza Tower Update
+- loypoll for the full decompilation of the Noise Update
-> but still, fuck you for falsely DMCA'ing my Cheesed Up Web Ports
+> but still, fuck you for falsely DMCA'ing me
 - krzys_h and UnderminersTeam for the UnderTaleMod and the ability to decompile GameMakerStudio2 games like Undertale and Pizza Tower
 - Tour de Pizza for the base game
 - And You for the support and playtesting!